pmbittner/Polypropylene/README.md

 It is exemplified in further detail in [`examples/pizza/`](https://github.com/PaulAtTUBS/Polypropylene/tree/master/examples/pizza).
 We suggest heading to the [`main.cpp`](https://github.com/PaulAtTUBS/Polypropylene/blob/master/examples/pizza/main.cpp) for getting an entry point and quick start.

-We plan to publish examples of usage of Polypropylene in video game development but this requires more code polishing, yet.
+An extensive example for the usage of Polypropylene can be found in the game engine [PaxEngine3](https://github.com/PaulAtTUBS/PaxEngine3).
+In PaxEngine3, both [Game Objects](include/paxcore/gameentity/GameEntity.h) and [Game Worlds](include/paxcore/world/World.h) are implemented as Entities of Polypropylene.

 For further instructions, please have a look at our [wiki](https://github.com/PaulAtTUBS/Polypropylene/wiki).